spray/sbt-revolver/README.md

 * `re-jrebel-jar`, a `SettingKey[String]`, which lets you override the value of the `JREBEL_PATH` env variable.
 * `re-colors`, a `SettingKey[Seq[String]]`, which lets you change colors used to tag output from running processes.
   There are some pre-defined color schemes.
+* `re-log-tag`, a `SettingKey[String]`, which lets you change the log tag shown in front of log messages.
+Default is the project name.
 * `debug-settings`, a `SettingKey[Option[DebugSettings]]` to specify remote debugger settings.
 There's a convenience helper `Revolver.enableDebugging` to simplify to enable debugging (see examples).